 The Hidden Cost of Hotels for Crews

-Hotels feel easy because you can book them in a few clicks, but they come with problems:
+Hotels feel easy because you can book them in a few clicks, but they come with problems that compound over a long project:

 Why Corporate Housing Works Better for Long Projects

-Corporate housing lets you place your teams in real homes or apartments close to the job site:
+Corporate housing places your teams in real homes or apartments close to the job site:

-You can still keep the flexibility you need—you’re not locked into a 12‑month lease if your project timeline shifts.
+You still keep the flexibility you need — you're not locked into a 12-month lease if your project timeline shifts.

 Steps to Transition from Hotels to Corporate Housing

-Here’s a simple framework you can follow for your next project:
+Here's a simple framework for your next project:

-5. Build housing into your project templates – Make crew housing part of your planning process, not a last‑minute scramble.
+5. Build housing into your project templates — make crew housing part of planning, not a last-minute scramble.

 Once you do this a few times, you'll have a repeatable system you can use across job sites.